3 in North Miami Beach arrested, charged with drug possession and squatting - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 But police were in for another surprise when they they entered the home that, detectives said, did not belong to any of the suspects.

-Not only did officers find drugs, but they also discovered more than two dozen electric scooters on the property.
+Not only did officers find drugs, but they also discovered more than three dozen electric scooters and motorbikes on the property.

 The scooters were confiscated and towed away.